 Yields of the methanol extracts

-The percentage yield of methanol extracts obtained from the five plants are as listed in table 4.1.
+The percentage yield of methanol extracts obtained from the five plants are as listed in Table 4.1.
 In general, the percentage yields of the Boswellia carterilextract was the highest among the five extracts, and the Commiphoramyrrhais the lowest.
 Methanol which was used in the extraction could be responsible for the high yields (˃5%) of extracts for all the used plants.
 Cowan36 found that MeOH has a high efficiency in extracting most of non-polar and polar phytochemicals from plant materials.

 Disc diffusion assay

 The antibacterial activity of MeOH extracts from Dracaena cinnabari, Boswellia carteril, Salvia officinalis, Commiphoramyrrhaand Saussurea lappa was carried out using the disc diffusion method.
 All of MeOH extracts used in this study showing strong antibacterial activity against of mutans streptococci with varying sizes of zone of inhibition figure 4.2.
-Also, The readings for the positive and negative controls were obtained.
+Also, the readings for the positive and negative controls were obtained.
 The results obtained are shown in figure 4.1.Commiphoramyrrhahad the highest inhibition diameter (36.6 ± 5.1 mm) followed by Saussurea lappa(35.6 ± 3.6 mm), the lowest inhibition zone diameter was with Salvia officinalis (21 ± 1.5 mm).
 No zone indicative of the lack of growth around the methanol which was used as negative control was observed and the inhibition zone around the chlorhexidine (0.1%) disc which was used as positive control was observed with inhibition zone (32.6 ± 2.2 mm).

 The degree of susceptibility of the bacteria to the extracts varied according to the sensitivity of the bacteria, the nature or concentration of the chemical inhibitors in the plant materials and according to the relative solubility of the chemical components in aqueous media.
 The results of the phytochemical screening of methanol extract of Dracaena cinnabari, Saussurea lappa, Boswellia carteril, Commiphoramyrrhaand Salvia officinalis reveal that these natural products are rich in flavonoids and terpenoids.
-Flavonoids can inhibit the growth of both Grampositive and Gramnegative bacteria and is highly active against the anaerobic bacterial pathogens in the mouth.
-Flavonoids also have anti-viral activity and play a vital role in the general health of a person.
+Flavonoids can inhibit the growth of both Gram-positive and Gram-negative bacteria and is highly active against the anaerobic bacterial pathogens in the mouth.
+Flavonoids also have antiviral activity and play a vital role in the general health of a person.

 The results in this study were consistent with previous studies that tested the effects of a number of medicinal plant extracts against S. mutans.
-One of these studies was carried out byWannachot and Rattanakiat37 in which they investigated the inhibitory effect against S. mutans in vitro of the 95% ethanol extracts from five herbs, Psidium guajava L., Momordica cochinchinensisSpreng, Glycyrrhiza glabra L., SyzygiumaromaticumL. and Piper retrofractumVahl, the largest inhibition zone 16.7±0.5 mm in diameter observed in S. aromaticum extract.
+One of these studies was carried out byWannachot and Rattanakiat37 in which they have investigated the inhibitory effect against S. mutans in vitro using 95% ethanol extracts from five herbs, Psidium guajava L., Momordica cochinchinensisSpreng, Glycyrrhiza glabra L., SyzygiumaromaticumL. and Piper retrofractumVahl, the largest inhibition zone 16.7±0.5 mm in diameter observed in S. aromaticum extract.
 The extract of P. retrofractum produced a small inhibition zone (6.7±0.5).
 In other study conducted by Elgamilyet al.38methanolic extractions of five plants (Cinnamon, Turmeric, Ginger, Clove and Black seed) were tested against the growth of the S. mutans, only Cinnamon and Clove produced inhibition zones against S. mutans with inhibition zones diameters of 14.00 mm and 12.67 mm respectively.